 This note is the first of many that Oskar’s friend finds, as if his every move has been anticipated.

 We read on with a real sense of schadenfreude as things inevitably happen, and Oskar’s friend tries to take care of the wooden floor.
 There are some hilarious scenes, which escalate in their level of farce and absurdity as the novel progresses, although surprisingly little else actually occurs.
 I found the disasters were well telegraphed and I guessed most of them anyway, but half of the comedy was in the antici…pation.

 What I wasn’t expecting was the ongoing commentary throughout the novel about material things, architecture, design, stuff, and its effects on our lives.

 Furniture is like that.
 Used and enjoyed as intended, it absorbs that experience and exudes it back into the atmosphere, but if simply bought for effect and left to languish in a corner, it vibrates with melancholy.
 Furnishings in museums (‘DO NOT SIT IN THIS SEAT’) are as unspeakably tragic as the unvisited inmates of old folk’s homes.
 The untuned violins and hardback books used to bring ‘character’ to postwar suburban pubs crouch uncomfortably in their roles like caged pumas at the zoo.
 The stately kitchen that is never or rarely used to bring forth lavish feasts for appreciative audiences turns inward and cold.
 Like the kitchen here, I thought.

 I think I enjoyed this side of the novel even more than the comedy.
 Looking up Wiles’s blog, I see he writes about architecture and design and was deputy editor at Icon magazine; all expertise that was brought to the novel.

-Fans of Dan Rhodes will probably like this book, (my review of one of his here).
+Fans of Dan Rhodes will probably like this book.
 I enjoyed it very much, and hope for more.
 (8.5/10)

 * * * * *